Enhance Principal Pay & Training

 2024 Legislative Update

 House Bill 22 was introduced during the 2024 legislative session to improve the pay and training of school principals.
 House Bill 22 was sponsored by Representatives Joy Garratt (D-Albuquerque), Raymundo Lara (D-Las Cruces), and Brian Baca (R-Los Lunas).
+This bill proposed to raise the standards for principal training and development through mentoring and other support.
+Principal quality is the second most impactful factor in student success after teacher quality.

 Unfortunately, House Bill 22 did not receive a message from the governor, meaning it could not be considered during this year’s short, 30-day legislative session.
 We look forward to supporting these reforms in 2025.